-The Saskatchewan Parks and Recreation Association (SPRA) Framework in Action Grant is supported by the Recreation Section of Sask Lotteries and is managed and administered by the Saskatchewan Parks and Recreation Association.
+The Saskatchewan Parks and Recreation Association (SPRA) Framework in Action Grant is a commitment to the Framework for Recreation in Canada 2015 - Pathways to Wellbeing document.
+The Grant is supported by Saskatchewan Lotteries and is managed and administered by the Saskatchewan Parks and Recreation Association.

-The amount of funding available for the Framework in Action Grant, like all other SPRA Grants in any given year, depends upon the availability of Lottery Funds in the Recreation Section for that specific year.
+The amount of funding available for the Framework in Action Grant, like all other SPRA Grants in any given year, depends upon the availability of annual funding.
+The Grant is being offered on a trial basis in 2020 and is not guaranteed to be available on an annual basis.